ptcrealitylab/vuforia-spatial-edge-server/README.md

 ========

-This page of notes outlines how to use a Mac OS X system to prepare an Arduino Yún linux image that turns the Arduino into a HybridObject.
+This page of notes outlines how to use a Mac OS X system to prepare an Arduino Yún linux image that turns the Arduino into a RealityObject.

 How to install on an Arduino Yún